Lumina Sophie

-Lumina Sophie, called "Surprise", nickname of Marie-Philomène Roptus (November 5, 1848 — September 15, 1879) was a heroine of the 1870 revolt on the island of Martinique, a French overseas department.
+Lumina Sophie, called "Surprise", nickname of Marie-Philomène Roptus (November 5, 1848 — September 15, 1879) was an instigator of the 1870 revolt on the island of Martinique, a French overseas department.
 She organized a group of insurgent women, the pétroleuses, who burned plantations and called on citizens to face local authority to free an unjustly convicted black sailor.

 Early life

 Lumina was born in 1848, the year slavery was abolished in Martinique, in Rivière-Pilote, a small island town, daughter of a former enslaved woman, recently liberated by abolition, Marie-Sophie, known as Zulma.
 At a time when slaves were illiterate, Lumina had access to education and literature, reading newspapers and becoming interested in French politics on the island.
 She was registered under the name of Marie-Philomène Sophie.
 Later, the administration would give the mother and daughter the surname of Roptus.
 Thus, Marie-Philomène Sophie became Marie-Philomène Roptus, but everyone calls her Lumina (diminutive of Philomène) Sophie (of her mother's name).

 According to the records, her mother was already the head of the family when Lumina was only 6 years old.
 Her family is basically composed by women like grandmother, aunts, cousins and nieces.
 They lived in a lease where they grew bananas, cocoa and coffee, where men worked in the fields and women took care of the household, children, sewing and cooking.